playframework/playframework/documentation/manual/working/scalaGuide/main/http/ScalaSessionFlash.md

 @[store-session](code/ScalaSessionFlash.scala)

 Note that this will replace the whole session.
-If you need to add an element to an existing Session, just add an element to the incoming session, and specify that as new session:
+If you need to add an element to an existing Session, just use the `addingToSession` method:

 @[add-session](code/ScalaSessionFlash.scala)